 Path to Excellence

-Professor Moore retired from Oxy in 2019 and Professor Studenmund plans to retire in 2022, but their impact will be felt long after their departures from Oxy.
+Professor Moore retired from Oxy in 2019 and Professor Studenmund retired in 2022, but their impact will be felt long after their departures from Oxy.
 Both had a strong commitment to building a “superstar” department—which includes prioritizing diversity.
-Fifty percent of the economics faculty are female and half are scholars of color, making the department a leader in faculty diversity at Oxy.
+Forty percent of the economics faculty are female and half are scholars of color, making the department a leader in faculty diversity at Oxy.
 The retirements of professors Studenmund and Moore will set the stage for a wave of new hires, each of whom will help shape the department for years to come.

 Growing the Economics Faculty